Frequently Asked Questions

 Can you make a living as an artist?

-Parents often as me what their child will get out of going to art school.
+Parents often ask me what their child will get out of going to art school.
 Peter Beasecker gave the best answer I have ever heard – and it is absolutely true.
-“When your child finished undergraduate school they will know how to be incredible problem solvers and how to make decisions, they will know themselves and who they are as people, they will know how to speak with others and communicate clearly, they will develop a strong work ethic and they will be able to do projects from beginning to end, they will be able to discuss the strength and weakness in a project – theirs or others and they will be able to work with and value community.”
+“When your child finished undergraduate school they will know how to be incredible problem solvers and how to make decisions, they will know themselves and who they are as people, they will know how to speak with others and communicate clearly, they will develop a strong work ethic and they will be able to do projects from beginning to end, they will be able to discuss the strength and weakness in a project – theirs or others – and they will be able to work with and value community.”

 Why did you become a teacher?